 Homeless people are extremely vulnerable, particularly due to the prevalence of mental health difficulties.
-For instance, statistics in the UK show that mental health illness among the homeless is as high as 80 percent.
+For example, statistics in the UK show that mental health illness among the homeless is as high as 80 percent.

 When individuals have difficulties in the daily activities of life, they may be unable to get out of bed or even feed themselves.
 What we see as a result is the inability to work, and consequently, a decline into absolute poverty.

+Another example of absolute poverty are those who are disabled.
 A disability can range from severely debilitating to mildly, each with a different impact on an individual’s ability to work or find work.
 In the extreme, someone who has lost their arms and legs faces an almost impossible task of finding work.